-Where can I get legal help with a custody case during the ongoing COVID-19 pandemic?
+Where can I get legal help with a custody case?

 Attorneys at the Legal Aid Society of the District of Columbia are available to advise parents about custody.
-While our offices are closed for in-person appointments and walk-in intakes, you can apply for our services by phone at (202) 628-1161 or online.
+You can apply for our services by phone at (202) 628-1161 or online.
+You can also walk into one of our two office locations: